 Provenance: Patricia Sprang Collection

-When many antique glass collectors hear the name Hemingray, they think of telegraph insulators.
+When antique bottle and glass collectors hear the name Hemingray, they might think of telegraph insulators first.
 Hemingray of Covington, Kentucky, and Cincinnati, Ohio was also associated with several styles of fruit jars, the most famous of them being the Globe Fruit Jar.
 Our museum also has on display two half-gallon Hemingray melon ribbed jars, one a darker blue-green than the other.

 Our primary spinning example, in a lighter blue-green glass color, is an unmarked “Hemingray Melon Ribbed Jar” that can be found in half-gallons, quarts, and pints.
-Our museum example is spectacular in form, color, and condition and has the original metal lid that reads ‘GRAY, HEMINGRAY & BROS.
+Our half-gallon museum example is spectacular in form, color, and condition and has the original metal lid that reads ‘GRAY, HEMINGRAY & BROS.
 CINCINNATI, OHIO.’
 These jars are easily identified with their verticle ribs and the glass color which is typically a Hemingray deep aqua, cornflower blue, or blue-green that you see with Hemingray telegraph insulators.
 The lids can be tin-plated iron, cast metal, or white metal caps.

 Some other Hemingray made jars include the Hemingray Push-Down Wax Sealer, the Patented Nov 30 1858 (with/H.G.CO.
 Monogram), Patent No. 22,186, Patented Sep 18 1860 – Patent No. 30,063, Patented June 9 1863 – Patent No. 38,820, Patented Feb 16 1860 – Patent No. 41,657, Patented June 27 1865 – Patent No 48,399, Patented May 25, 1886 (GLOBE, On Lid) – No. 342,602, Royal and Royal of 1876.

 Support Image: Auction Lot 2970: Hemingray Melon Ribbed Pint, Light Cornflower Blue.
 Rare original tinned sheet iron cap in beautiful condition.
 Sparkling glass.
 No damage, normal roughness and flaking of the sheared and not-ground mouth.
 Smooth unmarked base.
 Circa 1860s.
 Extremely rare in this small size and color.
 From the auction of the noted Carson Collection in Terre Haute, Indiana in August 2000.
 The Carson Collection was gathered in the 1950s and 1960s and had been stored by the local university since 1969.
 This jar was among a small number of rare jars in the collection, and probably one of the best. – Greg Spurgeon, North American Glass